 - 1. Fuel meter - 2.
-Fuel level warning indicator "1"
+Fuel level warning indicator ""

 The fuel meter indicates the amount of fuel in the fuel tank.
-The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
-When the last segment and fuel level warning indicator "\overline{\overline{\text{u}}}" start flashing, refuel as soon as possible.
+The segments of the fuel meter disappear from "F" (full) towards "E" (empty) as the fuel level decreases.
+When the last segment of the fuel meter and the fuel level warning indicator start flashing, refuel as soon as possible.

-This fuel meter is equipped with a self-diagnosis system.
-If a problem is detected in the electrical circuit, the following cycle is repeated until the malfunction is corrected: fuel level segments and fuel level warning indicator "\(\mathbb{\text{m}}\)" flash eight times, then go off for approximately 3 seconds.
-If this occurs, have a Yamaha dealer check the electrical circuit.
+The fuel meter is equipped with a selfdiagnosis function.
+If a problem is detected in the fuel meter electrical circuit, the fuel meter and the fuel level warning indicator will flash repeatedly.
+If this occurs, have a Yamaha dealer check the vehicle.